A generalization of a result of Minakshisundaram and Pleijel: Discussion of the main result

 \subsection{Outline of the paper}

-In Section \ref{S:geodesic-spheres}, we estimate the second fundamental form of geodesic spheres in $M$ in terms of the sectional curvature of $M$.
 In Section \ref{S:distance-function}, we derive a formula for the Hessian on $N$ of the squared distance function to a point in $M$ in terms of the second fundamental form of $N$ and that of an osculating geodesic sphere.
-We use this formula, along with the estimates of Section \ref{S:geodesic-spheres} to estimate the Hessian of the squared distance function.
-These estimates allow us to use Laplace's method to find the asymptotic of a Gaussian-type integral involving the squared distance function.
+We use this formula to estimate the Hessian on $N$ of the squared distance function.
+These estimates allow us to use Laplace's method to find the asymptotic of a Gaussian-type integral involving the distance function.
 In Section \ref{S:heat-flow}, we use the results of Section \ref{S:distance-function} to derive Equation (\ref{E:heat-flow}).
 In Section \ref{S:lp}, we illustrate Theorem \ref{T:main} by deriving an asymptotic Pythagorean identity for the Legendre polynomials.